Wendy WheelerWendy Wheeler

 High Tech in Austin, Texas

-My day job is in Austin, Texas in the Marketing Communications Department for the Financial Services Group of CSC, one of the largest IT services companies in the world.
-Thanks in part to teaching myself html and making an electronic portfolio page, from 1997 through 2003, I built the Marketing Department for Austin-based PlanView, Inc., a high-end project management software company.
+My day jobs were in Austin, Texas, in doing strategic communication for high tech.
+I finally left my high-tech content provider for Micron Technology in December 2022.
+Just previous to my Micron job, I worked on an exciting new technology at Dell, the Internet of Things.
+I spent 9 years in the Marketing Communications Department for the Financial Services Group of CSC.
+Thanks in part to teaching myself html and making an electronic portfolio page, from 1997 through 2003, I built the Marketing Department for Austin-based Planview, Inc., a high-end project management software company.

 Austin is such a great town--lots of art and theater, writers and performers all around, tons of live music, with lakes and rivers and the hill country all around.
-Plus, it's the most liberal town in Texas, maybe in the southwest USA.
+Now that I've retired, I'm moving to Granbury, Texas so I can write and travel full time.

 Game Design -- A New Skill